astro-seanwhy/ExoInt/pyExoInt/README.md

 Contact:
-Questions, comments, and suggestions may be raised in the 'Issues' tab, or otherwise directly sent to haiwang@phys.ethz.ch (for requests, in particular).
+Questions, comments, and suggestions may be raised in the 'Issues' tab, or otherwise directly sent to haiwang@ethz.ch (for requests, in particular).